BradleyChatha/jcli/README.md

 You can have as many values within a pattern as you want.
 Named Arguments cannot have whitespace within their patterns though.

-Let's do a quick test as usual.
+Let's do a quick test as usual:

 ```bash
 $> ./mytool 60 -m normal